Skip to main content

 2. Stick to your boundaries.

-As an older adult, you know what you feel comfortable with.
+You have enough life experience to know what you do and don't feel comfortable with.
 Play by your own rules and don’t worry about what others your age are doing.
 If you don’t want to kiss on the first date, don’t.
-If you only want to date one person at a time, and expect the same from your dating partner, be explicit about it.
+If you only want to date one person at a time, and expect the same from your dating partner, be clear about it.

 3. Discuss sex up front.

-When you’re a senior who is dating, having sex isn’t a given.
-You may no longer have the libido you once did, or you may have certain beliefs about sex outside of marriage.
-There are plenty of ways for you and your partner to enjoy each other without sexual intercourse, such as kissing, cuddling, and general touching.
+Not interested in sex?
+No problem.
+It’s your decision (remember: boundaries).
+Maybe you’ve lost your libido and are just fine with that.
+Maybe you have certain beliefs about sex outside of marriage.
+There are plenty of other ways for you and your partner to enjoy each other without sexual intercourse, such as kissing, cuddling, and general touching.
 If you're not willing or ready to have sex, be honest.
 Setting expectations early can help prevent misunderstandings later on.

 5. Never give or send anyone money.

-The dating scene is a hotbed for con artists eager to take advantage of trusting, unsuspecting older adults.
-In fact, dating scams that target seniors are all too common.
+The dating scene is a hotbed for con artists eager to take advantage of you.
+In fact, these "sweetheart scams" are far too common—and persuasive.
 Be on the lookout for red flags, such as a person telling you about their financial hardships right off the bat.
-Trust your instincts, no matter how compelling someone’s sob story is.
+Trust your instincts, no matter how compelling someone’s sob story might be.

-Finally, whether you're meeting people the old-fashioned way or using a senior dating app, be patient.
-You've been on this earth long enough to know that love isn't like the movies, and you won't necessarily fall for the first person you meet.
-Focus on having fun and meeting new people, and don't settle for less than you deserve.
+Finally, whether you're meeting people the "analog" way or using an online dating app, be patient.
+You've been on this earth long enough to know that love isn't like the movies, and you won't necessarily fall for the first person you see.
+Focus on having fun with new people, and don't settle for less than you deserve.
 That right person, when they come along, will be worth the wait.

 Want to know more about sex and intimacy for older adults?
-Get additional insights on maintaining sexual health after 50.
+Get more insights on maintaining sexual health after 50.

 Source